BioGenGeek/My-Portfolio/README.md

 # Bioinformatician & Data Analyst

 #### A passionate data analyst who delves deep into big data in the field of biology and business to make data-driven decisions and strategies skilled in:
-#### Python, SQL, R, PowerBI, Data Manipulation, Data Visualization, Dashboards
+#### Python, SQL, R, PowerBI, Data Manipulation, Data Visualization, Dashboards, Biological Data Analysis

 ## Education
 - M.Sc., Human Genetics	| Tehran University of Medical Sciences(_May 2023_)